Schmavery/facebook-chat-api/DOCS.md

 <a name="sendTypingIndicator"></a>
 ### api.sendTypingIndicator(threadID[, callback])

-Sends a "USERNAME is typing" indicator to other members of the thread indicated by threadID.
+Sends a "USERNAME is typing" indicator to other members of the thread indicated by `threadID`.
 This indication will disappear after 30 second or when the `end` function is called.
 The `end` function is returned by `api.sendTypingIndicator`.

 __Arguments__